snakemode/depict-it/readme.md

 - Wait on ably messages
 - Host can skip steps

-# Storing images into Azure Blob Storage via an Azure Function

-... for when you've not got enough Azure in Your Azure for your Azure Static Web App

-## Running on your machine
+# Running on your machine

 While this whole application runs inside a browser, to host it anywhere people can use, we need some kind of backend to keep our `Ably API key` safe.
 The running version of this app is hosted on `Azure Static Web Apps (preview)` and provides us a `serverless` function that we can use to implement Ably `Token Authentication`.